-The word Website is a misnomer.
-It can’t be labelled.
-It is the rock on which all marketing is now based.
+It is a very bad label for such an integral part of your business, your website is the rock on which all marketing is now based.
 It will find, engage, educate and learn from your clients, it can build reputations, tell stories, convert and foster relationships.
 At the very least it can free up staff to concentrate on more important tasks.

 So is your website pulling its weight?
 Is it hooking some fish?

 Are you different?

 If a client views 8 architectural websites will they remember yours?